 build a good health team - Doctor, Dietitian, and others

 Find a doctor who is good at communicating and has up to date knowledge of research and treatments for fighting kidney disease.
-For me, this is my Primary Care Physician and my Dietitian.
-My Nephrologist told me I had "ZERO" chance of improving from Stage 5.
-By having deeper and meaningful conversations with my PCP and Dietitian, I was able to quickly go from Stage 5 to Stage 3.
+For me, this is my Primary Care Physician and my Dietitians.
+My first Nephrologist told me I had "ZERO" chance of improving from Stage 5.
+By having deeper and meaningful conversations with my supportive health care team, I was able to quickly go from Stage 5 to Stage 3.

-Treat Underlying cause, Control your Blood Pressure and Blood Sugar
+Stop further damage: Treat THE Underlying cause, MANAGE your Blood Pressure and Blood Sugar

 You must stop further damage to your kidneys.
 Work with your health team to manage the underlying cause and live a healthier lifestyle.
-This includes stop smoking and using tabacco and limiting or avoiding alcohol.
+This includes stop smoking and using tobacco and limiting or avoiding alcohol.
+All CKD patients, even those who are not diabetic, should manage their blood sugar levels along with their blood pressure.
 Nephrologist recommend CKD patients target a BP of 130/80 or better.

 Monitor Your Labs regularly